 A note of false fatalism runs through White Teeth.
-Unseen and relentless, it shows up already on page one with Archie’s post-divorce attempt at suicide (and his attendance at an End of the World New Year’s party a few pages later).
+Unseen and relentless, it shows up already on page one in Archie’s post-divorce attempt at suicide (and in his attendance at an End of the World New Year’s party a few pages later).

-From the obsession with Revelations that consumes the Bowdens (Jehovah’s Witnesses the lot of them), to the maybe/maybe not of what happened in the woods with a Nazi doctor (memory lane here), to Marcus Chalfen’s genetic experiment of FutureMouse, White Teeth doles out second chances and ambiguity with relish.
+From the obsession with Revelations that consumes the Bowdens, to the maybe/maybe not of what happened in the woods with a Nazi doctor, to Marcus Chalfen’s genetic experiment of FutureMouse, White Teeth doles out second chances and ambiguity with relish.

 Lines of division – of customs, of languages, of generations, etc., etc. – create this ambiguity, and Smith gerrymanders them with the result that the map is more complicated because it’s more involved, because its lines don’t make any sense, because it’s every man for himself but with the wish to appear a little more democratic.
 It’s a cultural assimilation-that-isn’t because it zig-zags around all the craggy parts.